justlark/notwithout.help/docs/security.md

 After creating a **Form**, the **Organizer** is given the **Sharing Link** and a **Secret Link**.
 Organizers can create additional secret links as well.
-Secret links can have comments attached to them and can be revoked at any time.
+Secret links can have comments attached to them and can be disabled at any time.

 When a **Secret Link** is generated: